JuliaLang/www.julialang.org/jsoc/gsoc/juliahealth.md

 **Description:**
 KomaMRI.jl is a Julia package designed for highly-efficient Magnetic Resonance Imaging (MRI) simulations, serving both educational and research purposes.

-Simulation can help to grasp hard-to-understand MRI concepts, like signal acquisition, and image reconstruction.
+Simulations can help to grasp hard-to-understand MRI concepts, like signal acquisition, and image reconstruction.
 Moreover, they can guide the design of novel pulse sequences, and generate synthetic data for training machine learning models.

-Our current simulator method uses GPU-accelerated computations using CUDA arrays.
+Currently, our simulator performs GPU-accelerated computations using CUDA arrays.
 We are now advancing to implement a new simulation method (`BlochKernel<:SimulationMethod`) based on GPU kernel programming using KernelAbstractions.jl.
-This enhancement will not only boost computation speeds but also broaden accessibility with multi-vendor GPU support.
-This will enable the use of MRI simulations in iterative algorithms to solve optimization and inverse problems.
+This enhancement will not only boost computation speeds but also broaden accessibility with KernelAbstractions.jl's multi-vendor GPU support.
+This could enable the use of MRI simulations in iterative algorithms to solve inverse problems.
 We are seeking enthusiastic people interested in developing this functionality.

 - **Mentors:** Carlos Castillo [email: cncastillo@uc.cl], Boris Oróstica [email: beorostica@uc.cl]